rackerlabs/support-how-to/content/how-to/cloud-servers/transport-layer-security-registry-settings/index.md

 Note that the extra entries to specify a value of the Diffie-Helman key are the same as the RSA key.
-If you want to specify a minimum supported range of Diffie-Helman key you should create a **ClientMinKeyBitLength** entry and assign the desire bit length that you want.
+If you want to specify a minimum supported range of Diffie-Helman key, you should create a **ClientMinKeyBitLength** entry and assign the desire bit length that you want.
 If you don't create this entry, the default value is 1024 bits.
 If you specify a maximum support range, create the **ClientMaxKeyBitLength** entry and change the desired value.
 Finally, use the